Artur Lundkvist: Literary career

-Artur Lundkvist was a very productive writer, and also published numerous articles, short stories, collections of literary essays, and books about his travels in South America, India, China, the Soviet Union and Africa.
+Artur Lundkvist was a very productive writer.
+His many literary works are broadly varied in subject, style and genre and often stretched the boundaries of established forms.
+He was praised by Swedish critics as one of the greatest Swedish modernist poets and also published numerous articles, short stories, novels, collections of literary essays, and books about his travels in South America, India, China, the Soviet Union and Africa.
+In his acclaimed, book-length poem Agadir he recounted the 1960 Agadir earthquake.
+Lundkvist visited Agadir at the time and survived the earthquake that killed or injured forty thousand inhabitants of the city.

 As a literature critic, and also translator, he introduced foreign literature to Swedish readers, including several authors that would subsequently be awarded the Nobel Prize in Literature, such as William Faulkner, T. S. Eliot, Pablo Neruda, Claude Simon, Vicente Aleixandre, Octavio Paz, Gabriel Garcia Marquez and Mario Vargas Llosa.
 His later work also include several historical novels such as Snapphanens liv och död (1968, about snapphanar), Tvivla, korsfarare!
-(1972, about crusaders), Krigarens dikt (1976, about Alexander the Great) and "Slavar för Särkland" (1978, about vikings).
+(1972, about crusaders), Krigarens dikt (1976, about Alexander the Great) and Slavar för Särkland (1978, about vikings).
+In his 1984 book Färdas i drömmen och föreställningen, translated to English as Journeys in Dream and Imagination, Lundkvist recounted the dreams he experienced during a sixty day coma following a heart attack in 1981 he miraculously recovered from.

-In 1966 his autobiography Självporträtt av en drömmare med öppna ögon (Self portrait of a dreamer with open eyes) was published, and in 1968 he was elected a member of the Swedish academy.
+In 1966 his autobiography Självporträtt av en drömmare med öppna ögon (Self portrait of a dreamer with open eyes) was published, and in 1968 he was elected a member of the Swedish Academy.
+For many years he was an influential member of the Swedish Academy's Nobel Committee for Literature.

+Lundkvist was awarded a number of Swedish literary prizes, including the Dobloug Prize.
 In 1977 he was awarded the prestigious Golden Wreath of the Struga Poetry Evenings festival in Struga, North Macedonia.
 He died in Solna, Stockholm County.